Disc extrusion in the thoracic spine

 Treatment for thoracic disc extrusion

-If you would like to learn more about the benefits of minimally invasive spine surgery at Laser Spine Institute, contact our spine care experts today.
-We can review your MRI report or CT scan and determine if you are a candidate for one of our procedures.
+Laser Spine Institute helps thousands of patients find relief from chronic neck and back pain each year.
+If you would like to learn more about the benefits of the minimally invasive spine surgery at Laser Spine Institute, reach out to our dedicated team today.
+Through a free MRI review* we can determine if you are a potential candidate for one of our outpatient procedures.